-An Independent and Aesthetic Practice Committee was approved at the Annual General Meeting in December 2012.
+The Independent and Aesthetic Practice Committee approved at the Annual General Meeting in December 2012 held its augural meeting in November 2014.
 The remit of the committee is to consider all aspects of independent practice and aesthetic surgery strategies for the Association including education.

-Special Interest Groups (SIGs) groups continue to be formed.
+Special Interest Groups (SIGs) groups continue to be formed and be active.
 These provide a small specialist group for sharing ideas and problem solving.